 Pros and Cons of Turing Completeness

-In other words, a programmer can tell a computer to execute one piece of code X number of times.
-There is no need to re-write the same piece of code for each time the operation is to be performed.
+In other words, a programmer can tell a computer to execute one piece of code X times.
+There is no need to re-write the same piece of code for each time the operation is intended to be performed.

 In a language that is not Turing complete, like Bitcoin Script, a programmer would need to copy and paste the same piece of code X number of times if he wanted a computer to execute the operation X times.

 While loops are beneficial in some ways, they also present vulnerabilities.
-A programmer may accidentally write an infinite loop into a smart contract, unnecessarily burdening the network with an infinite number of meaningless operations to perform.
+A programmer may accidentally write an infinite loop into a smart contract, unnecessarily burdening the peer to peer network with an infinite number of meaningless operations to perform.

 If malicious spammers wanted to grind the network to a halt, they could unleash a huge number of smart contracts with infinite loops.
 These pointless, endless operations would cause crippling congestion.